If you have been sexually assaulted or are experiencing intimate partner abuse or know of someone who has…

 - Consider filing a report with University Police (540) 654-1025.
 University Police can meet with you to discuss your options in terms of pressing charges or filing a report.
 University Police are trained in handling sexual assault and interpersonal violence cases.
 If the assault occurred off campus, meeting with a UMW detective can assist you in filing a report with a local police department in which the assault occurred.

-- Remember your information will be kept confidential.
-In seeking support from RCASA or the counseling center, you can feel assured that your personal information will be kept confidential.
-It is up to you if and when you may choose to “make a report” the counseling center and RCASA are services in place to provide support to you, and you are in control of whether or not you choose to make a report to the police, or Judicial Affairs.
+Remember your information will be kept confidential.
+In seeking support from RCASA, Empowerhouse or the counseling center, you can feel assured that your personal information will be kept confidential.
+It is up to you if and when you may choose to “make a report” the counseling center, RCASA, and Empowerhouse are services in place to provide support to you, and you are in control of whether or not you choose to make a report to the police, or The Office of Title IX.
 However, if you choose to do this, we would be happy to assist you in this process.